-- 584 ha, including: compensatory plantings of riparian forests below the designed water barrage on an area of 311 ha and within the reservoir above the water barrage on the area of 273 ha (including 127 ha of islands on the reservoir), - 72 breeding boxes for Goosander and Shelduck, - · over 18 000 breeding boxes for cavity nesters, - 15 islets on a new reservoir of 65 ha, - 8 replacement ponds with an area of over 15 ha, - patencing of damming the Mień river by constructing a gravel slope with a gravelly and rocky bottom; catching larvae of the fulfilling many of the functions, ensuring the flow-like nature of the work and stabilizing the water level in the bed for low flows.
+- 584 ha, including: compensatory plantings of riparian forests below the designed water barrage on an area of 311 ha and within the reservoir above the water barrage on the area of 273 ha (including 127 ha of islands on the reservoir), - 72 breeding boxes for Goosander and Shelduck. - over 18 000 breeding boxes for cavity nesters, - 15 islets on a new reservoir of 65 ha, - 8 replacement ponds with an area of over 15 ha, - patencing of damming the Mień river by constructing a gravel slope with a gravelly and rocky bottom; catching larvae of the river lamprey in the estuary stretch of the Mień River and moving them above the existing weir, fulfilling many of the functions, ensuring the flow-like nature of the work and stabilizing the water level in the bed for low flows.
 The Siarzewo Barrage Project is an example of a modern barrage, currently implemented by SWH PW.
 It is planned at km 706 + 500 of the Vistula.
 It will be, following Włocławek Barrage, the second barrage on the Lower Vistula section.
 Although it is designed as a barrage that can work independently, in the future it will also be an indispensable element of the so-called Cascades of the Lower Vistula.
 Siarzewo Barrage will consist of such elements as: side dams, a weir, water powerplant, twin lock equipped with intermediate gates with upper and lower avanports, fish ladders for salmonids, sturgeon fish, eels, bypass channel - a natural fish ladder.
 The barrage is shown in Fig. 9.
 In the Program and Spatial Concept [15], several modern solutions have been assumed, they will also be applied at the other barrages, and ensure the achievement of all the goals while minimizing the negative impact on the environment.
 They are mainly: a weir with a low sill (Jambor-type sill) with segmented closures with a flap, a powerplant equipped with lowspeed turbines with a horizontal axis and a bypass channel (semi-natural fish ladder).